-Still, free allocation prevails in the manufacturing industry (80 per cent) and the aviation sector (85 per cent), and sectors deemed as exposed to “carbon leakage” also receive an extra amount of free allowances.
+Still, free allocation prevailed in the manufacturing industry (80 per cent) and the aviation sector (85 per cent), and sectors deemed as exposed to “carbon leakage” also receive an extra amount of free allowances.

 As a consequence of the generous distribution of free emissions allowances, prices for permits were never as high as envisaged.
-The surplus of permits grew even greater after the 2008 economic crisis caused emissions to fall faster than anticipated (production in the steel industry alone declined by 28 per cent between 2008 and 2009).
+The surplus of permits grew even greater after the 2008 economic crisis caused emissions to fall faster than anticipated (production in the steel industry alone declined by 28 percent between 2008 and 2009).
 Critics also said that companies’ frequent use of cheap CDM credits pushed the carbon price down.

-While the system has had some effect – it does after all put a cap on carbon emissions – the EU ETS has not produced the anticipated result of making electricity generation from fossil sources like coal more expensive compared to energy from clean power sources such as renewables.
-In fact, low prices have contributed to a revival of lignite as a cheap and competitive power source.
-Scientists at the German Institute for Economic Research (Deutsches Institut für Wirtschaftsforschung, DIW) have calculated that only a price of more than 40 euros per emitted tonne of CO2 could affect the price of power from coal in a way that would make other energy sources more competitive.
+While the system has had some effect – it does after all put a cap on carbon emissions – the EU ETS for a long time didn’t produce the anticipated result of making electricity generation from fossil sources like coal more expensive compared to energy from clean power sources such as renewables.
+In fact, low prices contributed to a revival of lignite as a cheap and competitive power source in Germany.
+Scientists at the German Institute for Economic Research (Deutsches Institut für Wirtschaftsforschung, DIW) calculated that only a price of more than 40 euros per emitted tonne of CO2 could affect the price of power from coal in a way that would make other energy sources more competitive.
 But CO2 allowances were as cheap as 2.81 euros in early 2014.